 September is the time of year to get out and investigate the hedgerows.
+It’s also the time of year to make some Damson Gin.
 There are all sorts of fruits and berries waiting to be picked by eager hands: sloes, rosehips, blackberries, damsons and apples can all be found with a little searching and bravery.
 I say bravery because foraging is always fraught with a small amount of danger, for instance, a wasp can easily be inhaled if you become distracted by a particularly juicy apple.

 Foraging for food is immensely enjoyable not least because you’re getting something for nothing.
 It allows you to connect with the land and fully appreciate where the food has come from giving you an excuse to be a bona fide Ray Mears.
 If you do go out to scrounge the shrubbery make sure you’re meant to be there and haven’t inadvertently strutted into someone’s garden and started handling their hydrangeas.
 It goes (almost) without saying to be careful that what you are picking is indeed what you intended to pick and you haven’t confused your rosehips and laurels.